 Maintain high ethical standards, and value honesty and integrity above all.

 Continually improve, innovate, and lead, in every area of endeavor.

 Take a hands-on approach that addresses the reality of every situation-in the office, at the factory, and on site.

-Be proactive-take the initiative and work with others, persevering until a solution is found.
-Maintain open channels of communication between departments and divisions so that we can share ideas and help each other grow.
+Be proactive-take the initiative and work with others, persevering until a solution is found so that we can share ideas and help each other grow.